 If your desired keyword has high competition, that often means it’s a higher ROI term, which comes at a higher cost per click (CPC) when using paid ads.

-After you’ve got a list of keywords that sound promising, it’s time to lay out all of the keywords you’d like to rank for and assign them to current pages or scheduled pages to be created.
+After you’ve got a list of promising keywords, it’s time to lay out all the keywords you’d like to rank for and assign them to current pages or scheduled pages to be created through a thoughtful content strategy.

 Most pages are optimized to have one primary keyword (Unless it’s a large cornerstone article – more on that below), so in order to rank for multiple keywords, you’ll generally need more pages.